Congratulations on your decision to make this investment in your training, and in your choice to help First Responders in the counseling setting.

 27) Line of Duty Death vs. Responder Suicide

 The training content is released gradually, a session at a time, over the first 50 days of the 120 day access.
 Once you reach Day 50, you will see that you have access to everything (Days 1-50) and you will continue to have access to all of this content through the end of your 120-day access period.
 It is highly recommended that you view each post more than once, taking the time to learn new things and process new thoughts each time.
 Much like when you watch a movie twice and see things the 2nd time that you did not notice the first, you may learn something different each time you review a post.
+We estimate the time to complete all of the training content, PLUS the homework assignments and assessments will be approximately 50 hours.

 Each new post will have a "Downloadable Worksheet" - these accumulate to form your program workbook and what you can use later as a reference manual in your office.
 Because you only have access to the online classroom for 120 days, we recommend you take substantial and extensive notes, a process which also helps you learn and retain the information.